NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/USGS-Stream-Discharge-In-R/USGS-Stream-Discharge-In-R.md

 <figure>
 <a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/dev-aten/graphics/disturb-events-co13/USGS-Peak-discharge.gif">
-alt = " Scatter plot of stream discharge data for USGS Stream station 06730200.The X-axis is the Date and the Y-axis is annual peak streamflow in cubic feet."
+alt = "Scatter plot of stream discharge data for USGS Stream station 06730200.The X-axis is the Date and the Y-axis is annual peak streamflow in cubic feet."
 <img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/dev-aten/graphics/disturb-events-co13/USGS-Peak-discharge.gif"></a>
 <figcaption>
 The USGS tracks stream discharge through time at locations across the United